maxgreive/utxo-web/src/content/services/mastering-jobs-to-be-done-online-workshop.md

 ---
 title: Mastering Jobs to Be Done Online Workshop
+pubDate: 'Jul 22 2022'
+description: This workshop is for you if one of the following sentences applies to you.
+I want to develop products and services for my company

 ---

 This workshop is for you if one of the following sentences applies to you: